-Multi-Factor Authentication: Why It's Important & How to Set It Up
+Multi-factor Authentication Benefits: Why It's Important & How to Set It Up

 You have passwords for every online store, financial institution and social media website, yet you were still hacked.
 How is that even possible?
 Sadly, this is becoming more and more common, which is why multi-factor authentication (MFA) has become more widespread.